YingVickyCao/RxJava2-Example/README.md

 ```
 // Recommended
-// Way 1:do the work -> after 5 seconds -> emit the result
+// Way 1:do the work, emit the onNext/onComplete -> after 5 seconds -> receive onNext/onComplete
+// OR
+// Do the work, emit the onError -> immediately -> receive onError

 .//Work
 .delay(5, TimeUnit.SECONDS)
 .subscribe()